harryhanYuhao/guide_for_self_studying_programming/src/let_there_be_linux/linux_on_command_line/common_commands.md

 # Common Shell Commands

+There are many shell commands.
+Here some commonly used one are presented with many practical examples.

 ## `echo`, `cat`, and Output Redirection

 As seen in the previous section, `echo` display the text.